 Sistine Chapel

-The Sistine Chapel was built in the 15th century and is located inside Vatican City.
-Its name pays homage to Pope Sixtus IV, who commissioned the chapel’s construction.
+The Sistine Chapel, located inside Vatican City, was built in the 15th century.
+Its name pays homage to Pope Sixtus IV, who commissioned its construction.

-The chapel is famous for its frescoes by Michelangelo.
-In the middle of the ceiling, the wall of the chapel is dappled with paintings portraying images from the Bible.
+The chapel is famous for its Michelangelo frescoes.
+The wall of the chapel, in the middle of the ceiling, is dappled with paintings portraying images from the Bible.
 The most well-known of these images is the creation of Adam, situated in the middle of the picture.

 The chapel walls are also covered with frescoes, including The Last Judgment, which Michelangelo painted towards the end of his life.
 This painting covers almost an entire wall and is one of the world’s most famous works of art.
-Critics and art lovers for centuries have praised the Renaissance ceiling.
+Critics and art lovers have praised the Renaissance ceiling for centuries.

 Keep in mind that taking photos inside the Sistine Chapel is not allowed.